mrkmg/ty3status/docs/Built-in-Modules.md

 unplugging).
 It also supports [FontAwesome](http://fontawesome.io/).
 If you have FontAwesome installed on your machine, you can use beautiful icons to represent the battery level.
 Make sure to set markup to pango if using FontAwesome.

+Params:

+- chargingIcon - Text to use when charging.
+- dischargingIcon - Text to use when discharging.
+- chargedIcon - Text to use when fully charged.
+- fontAwesome - Use font awesome icons instead of the above options.
+- urgentLevel - Percentage of battery left to make the block show urgency.

 ```yaml
 - type: module
   module: battery